The Top 6 Best Video Interviewing Platforms - August 2019

 RIVS is one of the oldest on demand interviewing platforms out there.
 They’ve consolidated several of the smaller companies in this space over the past few years and are now up to 900 customers.

 Worth your time: RIVS interviewing scheduling module is like Calendly for interview scheduling and can save your company a lot of time.

 RecRight’s video interview platform is designed to help your TA team hire better quality candidates faster, while also decreasing the time they spend on screening candidates by 50%.
-One key feature is 24/7 tech support for candidates who are using the product to record interviews.
 This is a factor that leads to their 95% applicant response rate.
 Their customers include Uber, KPMG and many more.